 This goes for other features as well, like the ClearComms technology that works with the microphone and the Ambient Monitoring.
 Now we’ll mention ClearComms when we get to the microphone stuff, but the Ambient Monitoring we’ll explain right away, as this is the cool and innovative new feature that we mentioned.

-It’s definitely not something that you should buy the H6 solely for, as it has little application in this particular headset, mostly due to the fact that the passive noise-cancellation on this thing is quite subpar as it is.
-Still, it’s definitely a cool feature that streamers and kid gamers whose parents don’t understand that some games can’t be paused can utilise the most.
+It’s not something that you should buy the H6 solely for, as it has little application in this particular headset, mostly because the passive noise-cancellation on this thing is quite subpar as it is.
+Still, it’s definitely a cool feature that streamers and kid gamers whose parents don’t understand that some games can’t be paused can utilize the most.
 As for us, we’re much more excited to see where it goes next.

 Still, the thing we like the most about this headset is how the memory foam padding lets your ear shape it like a stream lets a rock shape the flow of water instead of pushing it away with all the force at its disposal.
 In practical terms, what this means is that the H6 will not be uncomfortable to wear even if you wear glasses.

 The only thing that can come across as negative is the relatively thin meshed fabric padding on the headband, but even then it never feels like it’s pressing into your skull.
 In gaming terms, the headband is competent enough not to throw the game away while enjoying the company of teammates (ear cups, lightweight design, and clamping force) that can easily carry the team to victory on their own.

 Now a good microphone is arguably even more important in team-based video games than sound quality.
 The folk at Creative Labs must have kept this in mind at all times when making the microphone for the H6, as they didn’t pull any punches here.
 What you’ll be getting with the H6 is a detachable unidirectional condenser microphone that sounds superb given the price of this headset.